jcalpickard/jcalpickard.github.io/_posts/2024-08-21-procedural portraits-2.md

 ## Procedural empathy

-The interplay of elements in ‘Eno’ not only shapes the documentary’s structure, but also fosters a singular viewing experience that connects deeply its subject’s life and worldview.
+The interplay of elements in ‘Eno’ not only shapes the documentary’s structure, but also fosters a singular viewing experience.
 The film’s generative structure allows viewers to experience Eno’s creative process as if from the inside, providing a deeper understanding than documentaries typically offer.

-Philosopher and game scholar [Ian Bogost](https://bogost.com/) introduced the idea of ‘procedural rhetoric’ to describe how systems, particularly video games, make arguments.
+Writer and game designer [Ian Bogost](https://bogost.com/) introduced the idea of ‘procedural rhetoric’ to describe how systems, particularly video games, make arguments.
 He argues that games and other procedural systems can make strong claims about how the world works through the processes they embody and the models they construct.[^1] The art of ‘persuading through processes’ (computational or otherwise), procedural rhetoric encompasses processes as arguments, simulation as persuasion, and creators’ ideological expression through system design.

 Where Bogost’s focus was on argumentation, ‘Eno’ extends procedural rhetoric into emotional engagement, fostering what we might call a ‘procedural empathy’ for its subject.
 Shifting focus from the system’s argument to its emotional and cognitive _effects_, the transition from rhetoric to empathy is not a leap, but a natural extension of Bogost's ideas.
 Just as procedural rhetoric uses systems to make arguments, procedural empathy leverages these same systems to foster emotional understanding.